 In the short span of four months, the buildings that will come to house roughly 800 new students have begun to rise from the mounds of dirt and barren concrete foundations that had previously dominated the Prospect Street site.
+If you’re concerned about the stability of your building’s foundation, you should hire foundation experts to assess and address any potential problems, learn more here.

 After years of planning, delayed starts and hundreds of millions of dollars in fundraising, Yale’s most ambitious capital project in over 50 years is now 10 months underway.
 Since the project ceremonially broke ground in April, construction has appeared to move quickly, with the shells of the two new colleges now in plain sight along Prospect Street.
 Despite this progress, what lies behind the fenced-in perimeter of the half-dozen-acre property is far less conclusive.